jonnonz1/nz-statute-book/acts/public/2024/fast-track-approvals-act-2024.md

     (vii) any conservation management strategy, conservation management plan, or reserve management plan that has been co-authored, authored, or approved by a Treaty settlement entity and the views of the entity on the proposed land exchange; and
   (b) may consider any conservation management strategy, conservation management plan, or reserve management plan (other than a strategy or plan referred to in paragraph (a)﻿(vii)).
 (2) The panel must not grant the approval unless the panel is satisfied that the land exchange (including any money that may be received under clause 30 and any conditions that the panel may impose in accordance with clause 32) will enhance the conservation values of conservation areas and Crown-owned reserves considered as a whole.
+(2A) When considering the conservation values of the land to be acquired by the Crown, for the purpose of forming its view under subclause (2), the panel must discount the extent to which the conservation values of that land are affected by anything registered or noted for conservation purposes on the record of title for that land.
 (3) The panel must not grant the approval if—
   (a) the land to be exchanged by the Crown is—
     (i) land listed in Schedule 4; or